Yemen's Houthi rebels hijack an Israeli-linked ship in the Red Sea and take 25 crew members hostage

 Ungar told The Associated Press he was aware of the incident but couldn’t comment as he awaited details.
 A ship linked to him experienced an explosion in 2021 in the Gulf of Oman.
 Israeli media blamed it on Iran at the time.

 Two U.S. defense officials confirmed that Houthi rebels seized the Galaxy Leader in the Red Sea on Sunday afternoon local time.
-The rebels descended on the cargo ship by repelling down from a helicopter, the officials said, confirming details first reported by NBC News.
+The rebels descended on the cargo ship by rappelling from a helicopter, the officials said, confirming details first reported by NBC News.
 The officials spoke on condition of anonymity because they were not authorized to publicly discuss the matter.
+That resembles other vessel seizures conducted by Iran, which long has armed the Houthis.

 On Nov.
 15 the USS Thomas Hudner, another destroyer, was sailing toward the Bab-el-Mandeb strait when the crew saw a drone, reported to have originated in Yemen.
 The ship shot down the drone over the water.
 The officials said the crew took action to ensure the safety of U.S. personnel, and there were no casualties or damage to the ship.